Adiabatic response for Lindblad dynamics: Observables and fluxes

 The observables $X_\mu$ extend the notion of the principle of virtual work to the Lindbladian setting.
 The physical interpretation of $ X_\mu$ is often suggested by dimensional analysis.
-However, their interpretation depends on the precise choice of controls and is model dependent.
+It depends on the choice of controls and is model dependent.

 \begin{exa}[Controlled oscillator in thermal contact: Example~\ref{exa:decay} continued] Shifting the anchoring point of the oscillator gives